sombriks/sombriks-hq/src/blog/0070-build-with-bld-and-why-it-matters.md

 And this is definitively easier to read than the maven's pom.xml.

-Needless to say, both scripts are able to build a regular spring boot project.
+Needless to say, all three build options in this sample are able to build a regular spring boot project.

 ### Continuous integration

-One last but not least important note: You can put bld to work for you on your continuous integration pipeline just as you would do with maven or gradle.
+One last but not least important note: You can put `bld` to work for you on your continuous integration pipeline, just as you would do with maven or gradle.
 The [sample project][spring] has [three][ci-bld] [github][ci-gradle] [workflows][ci-maven] sampling how to use each of them.